The truest way to show your love for New Orleans? To leave it for the day.

 Travel time: 40 minutes by car

-One of our favorite ways to experience south Louisiana’s rich wetlands is a visit to Barataria Preserve, a national park located about 25 miles south of New Orleans.
+One of our favorite ways to experience south Louisiana’s rich wetlands is by visiting Barataria Preserve, a national park about 25 miles south of New Orleans.
 Easy dirt trails and boardwalks thread through the swamps here, and you may be able to spot local alligators (although wildlife sightings are often hindered by prolific invasive water flora).
-On your way back to New Orleans, make sure to pop into the superlatively good Tan Dinh for some excellent Vietnamese food.
+On your way back to New Orleans, pop into the superlatively good Tan Dinh for some excellent Vietnamese food.

 How to get to Barataria Preserve from New Orleans: Take US-90 and cross the Crescent City Connection Bridge over the Mississippi to the New Orleans Westbank.
 From US-90, take exit 4B to access Barataria Blvd, which leads to the preserve.